M67 grenade: Variants

-M33 Fragmentation Grenade
+M33 fragmentation grenade

 The M33 was the original successor to the M26 fragmentation grenade.
 It was essentially identical to the M67, but lacked the safety clip that is fitted to the safety lever of the M67.

-M68 Fragmentation Grenade
+M68 fragmentation grenade

 This is a variant of the M67 fitted with the M217 impact fuze and a safety clip on the safety lever.
 This fuze has an electrical impact function which arms within 1 to 2 seconds and will detonate the grenade upon impact, and a back-up pyrotechnic delay function which will initiate the grenade after 3 to 7 seconds if the impact function fails.
 The M68 has the same specifications and markings as the M67 except it has a red-painted fuze and lever to indicate it has an impact fuze.

-M33A1 and M59 Fragmentation Grenades
+M33A1 and M59 fragmentation grenades

 Predecessors to the M68, these impact-fuzed grenades used the M33 grenade body fitted with the M217 impact fuze, without a safety clip on the safety lever, and are marked similarly to the M68.

-M69 Practice Grenade
+M69 practice grenade

 The M69 grenade is used for grenade training to safely simulate the M67 grenade.
 The fuze screws into the body, and is replaceable after use.
 The simulator produces a report and a small puff of white smoke when employed.

 The M69 has a blue-painted lever and a blue body with white markings.
 This is to indicate that it is a safe practice grenade rather than a live fragmentation grenade like the M33 or M67.